Protecting Cargo Along Container Cold Chains: Shippers Need Visibility Now

 While M2M & IoT connectivity can’t solve the bigger issues facing global container trade and supply chains, it surely can provide critical data for more proactive decision making, risk mitigation and contingency planning.
 With trip-based telemetry and sensors, for instance, shippers caught up in a catastrophe like the Hanjin affair could assess not just the location of their cargo, but also if temperature requirements have been maintained, whether the product will be fit for consumption and if it’s even worth the cost to reship.

-To learn more, please feel free to contact us anytime to discuss connected containers and port technology.
+To learn more, please feel free to contact us anytime to discuss container cold chains and connected technology.
 You can also schedule a demo of our industry-leading solution for remote container management at www2.orbcomm.com/reeferconnect.